West London Extension Specialists

 Bedroom plus ground floor

 Two-floor extension adding both ground floor living space and a bedroom or bathroom above.
-Often the best ROI option since it doubles the added square metres without doubling the cost.
+Often the best value since it doubles the added square metres without doubling the cost.
 Needs full planning.
-Foundations spec is critical.
+The foundations spec is critical.

 From £75,00014–20 Weeks